Conspiracies in ancient Egypt: Main conspirators

 Ruin of the royal palace at Medinet Habu – audience hall.

 The Harem Conspiracy was fundamentally a succession dispute.
 Pharaoh Ramesses III had designated his son, Prince Ramesses—born to Queen Iset Ta-Hemdjert—as his heir.
 At the time of the conspiracy, this prince held the titles of Crown Prince, General, and Royal Scribe.
-The objective of the conspirators was to overturn the king’s decision and install Prince Pentawer, son of Queen Tiye, as ruler.
-Preparations for Pentawer’s accession appear to have been advanced, including the drafting of a royal titulary:
+The objective of the conspirators was to overturn the king's decision and install Prince Pentawer, son of Queen Tiye, as ruler.
+Preparations for Pentawer's accession appear to have been advanced, including the drafting of a royal titulary:

 Pentawer, the one given this other name.
 He was brought before the court because he had been in league with Tiye, his mother, when she was plotting with the women of the harem, rebelling against her master.
 He was brought before the cupbearers for questioning.
 They found him guilty.
 He was left in his place.
 He killed himself.

 — "Judicial Papyrus of Turin" (excerpt).
 Translation by Pascal Vernus.

 According to the court documents, Queen Tiye emerged as the principal instigator of the conspiracy.
 Utilizing her influence within the harem, she mobilized other women from the institution.
 The list of convicts includes at least six women, identified as wives of palace porters.
-The plot also implicated high-ranking harem officials who were charged with the pharaoh’s personal security.
-These included Panik, director of the king’s chamber, and his deputy Pendouaou, scribe of the same office.
-Additionally, several administrative officials were convicted of failing to report the conspiracy: the controllers Patchaouemdiimen, Karpous, Khâmopet, Khâemmal, the cupbearer Sethyemperdjehouty, the scribe Pairy, and the harem lieutenant Imenkhâou.
+The plot also implicated high-ranking harem officials who were charged with the pharaoh's personal security.
+These included Panik, director of the king's chamber, and his deputy Pendouaou, scribe of the same office.
+Additionally, several administrative officials were convicted of failing to report the conspiracy: the controllers Patchaouemdiimen, Karpaous, Khâmopet, Khâemmal, the cupbearer Sethyemperdjehouty, the scribe Pairy, and the harem lieutenant Imenkhâou.

 One of the most prominent conspirators was the chamberlain Pabekkamen.
 He acted as a liaison between the harem and outside supporters, transmitting messages to rally armed resistance against the king:

 He was put on trial because he had joined forces with Tiye and the women of the harem.
 He began to take their messages outside to their mothers and brothers who were there, namely, "Gather people, wage war to rebel against your master!"

 — "Judicial Papyrus of Turin" (excerpt).
 Translation by Pascal Vernus.

 List of conspirators

-Most of the names of the conspirators involved in the plot against Ramesses III were subsequently erased from monuments where they had been inscribed.
+Most of the names of the conspirators involved in the plot against Ramesses III were subsequently erased from monuments where they had been inscribed, and so some of their real names are lost.
 In judicial records such as the Judicial Papyrus of Turin, the names of the accused were altered into so-called “names of infamy.”
 These modified names preserved the original phonetic structure but inverted their meaning, effectively transforming them into curses.

 The list below is taken from the Papyrus judiciaire: